1n4r1/1n4r1.github.io/_posts/2020-06-10-Hackthebox-Forest-Walkthrough.md

 3. `PRIVILEGED IT ACCOUNTS` group is a member of `ACCOUNT OPERATORS` group.
 4. `ACCOUNT OPERATORS` group has `GenericALL` (full control) permission for `EXCHANGE WINDOWS PERMISSIONS` group.
 5. `EXCHANGE WINDOWS PERMISSIONS` group has `WriteDacl` privileges on the domain.
-6. With the `WriteDacl` permission, we can grant `DCSync` rights to dump the NTLM hashes.
+6. With the `WriteDacl` permission, we can grant rights for `DCSync` to dump the NTLM hashes.
+7. We can pretend to be a domain controller and gain credentials using `DCsync` feature mainly for DC replication and management.

 ### Exploitation
 To get administrator account, put `svc-alfresco` into `Exchange Windows Permissions` group.